Essential guide to setting up an office

 • Separate 'at work' from 'at home'.
 Discourage social phone calls and domestic interruptions during your working day.

-• Arrange your work patterns to fit in with the family and set working hours during which you are not to be disturbed.
+• Arrange your work patterns to fit in with your family and set working hours during which you are not to be disturbed.
 Outside working hours, give family and friends your full attention.

 Will working from home provide the right image?